pacific-hake/hake-assessment/README.md

 ## Adding new data to data tables (done annually)

-This is a bit different than it was previously, because the data tables are now package data and have to be built in a different way to update the package data.
+Data tables are package data and can be accessed directly from within the package like in this example, which gives you the U.S. at-sea bottom depth table:
+`hake::us_atsea_bottom_depth_df`

+To see a list of all package data available in the `hake` package:
+`data(package = "hake")`

+To update any package data, for example if we add a new rows to the CSV files found in the `data-tables` directory:

 1. Open the CSV file from the `data-tables` directory that you want to add data to.
 1. Add the new data row(s), and save the file.
-1. Do the first two steps with as many data tables as you want to update, then do then next step as few times as possible.
+1. Do the first two steps with as many data tables as you want to update, then do then next steps as few times as possible.
 1. Source the `data-raw/data-tables.R` file to update the data tables:
    `source(here::here(data-raw/data-tables.R))`.
 If you're using RStudio you can just press `Ctrl-Shift-Enter` with the file in focus to do this.